 Consequences of Non maintenance of books of accounts:

-As per section 209(5), with the requirements of this section if any person referred to in section 209(6) fails to take reasonable steps to secure compliance and where his/her own willful act has been the cause of any default by the company there under then he shall in respect of each offence, be punishable with imprisonment for a term which may extend to six months, or with fine which may extend to Rs.
+With the requirements of this Act if any person fails to take reasonable steps to secure compliance and where his/her own willful act has been the cause of any default by the company there under then he shall in respect of each offence, be punishable with imprisonment for a term which may extend to six months, or with fine which may extend to Rs.
 10000, or may be with both.
 Provided that in any proceedings against a person in respect of an offence under this section consisting of a failure to take reasonable steps to secure compliance by the company with the requirements of those requirements were complied with and was in a position to discharge that duty.
 Further, no person shall be sentenced to imprisonment for any such offence unless it was committed willfully.
 If the accused person can prove that the act committed was not willful then imprisonment is not applicable.
 Failure to maintain books of accounts and other documents or to retain them as required u/s 44AA attracts penalty of Rs.
 25000 u/s 271A.
 The penalty can be imposed by the assessing officer or CIT(Appeal).

 We hope that we had been able to address the importance and compulsion provisions of maintenance of books of accounts and have simultaneously answered the question : Why do companies and LLPs need to maintain books of accounts.

 For maintaining your own business, please visit: Business Maintenance